Suiren-1.0 Technical Report: A Family of Molecular Foundation Models: Evaluation of MoleHB Size-Stratified split

-\item \textit{Safety, solution, and transport properties} (Tables~\ref{tab:safety_hb}--\ref{tab:transport_hb}): Suiren-ConfAvg consistently attains the best or near-best performance, with particularly notable gains in flash point (36.7\% improvement) and vapor pressure (56.2\% improvement). \end{itemize}
+\item \textbf{Safety, solution, and transport properties} (Tables~\ref{tab:safety_hb}--\ref{tab:transport_hb}): Suiren-ConfAvg consistently attains the best or near-best performance, with particularly notable gains in flash point (28.99\% improvement) and vapor pressure (47.30\% improvement). \end{itemize}

-\paragraph{Statistical considerations and limitations} While the scaffold split provides a rigorous test of extrapolation, we acknowledge that the reported MAE values are point estimates without confidence intervals.
-Future evaluations should incorporate bootstrap resampling or cross-validation over multiple scaffold partitions to assess result stability.
-Additionally, the observed performance gaps may partially reflect differences in model capacity and pre-training data scale.

-\paragraph{Implications for molecular foundation models} The pronounced robustness of Suiren-ConfAvg on energetically complex and scaffold-sensitive properties suggests that integrating physics-aware pre-training objectives with uncertainty-aware inference mechanisms can substantially improve out-of-distribution generalization.
+\paragraph{Implications for molecular foundation models} The pronounced robustness of Suiren-ConfAvg on energetically complex and size-sensitive properties suggests that integrating physics-aware pre-training objectives with uncertainty-aware inference mechanisms can substantially improve out-of-distribution generalization.